 4) Tie it all back down to your product

-Finally, I spoke about how my product was going to save the day.
+Finally, I told the story of how my product was going to save the day.
 With my product, using the powerful organic search channel was easy—it brought together all aspects of SEO technology into one synced place.

 And because of this, the prospect could easily hit their growth goals with the SEO channel.
 It was compelling, and I sold a lot of software setting up my sales engagements that way.